It's great that you're here!

 The chances of a successful pregnancy after several pregnancy losses depend on various factors and cannot be converted into an absolute probability.
 We understand that you're looking for a clear assessment, but the reality is complex.

-Whether we were able to identify a treatable risk factor in detailed pregnancy loss diagnostics plays an important role.
-Your age and number of previous miscarriages are also important factors that influence your chances.
+Whether we were able to identify a treatable risk factor in the detailed recurrent pregnancy loss workup plays an important role.
+Your age and number of previous pregnancy losses are also important factors that influence your chances.

 To give you a rough idea: For example, if you are 30 years old and have already had 3 pregnancy losses, the probability of a successful pregnancy is around 73%.
 But if you've already had 5 pregnancy losses, the probability drops to around 56%.
 At 45 years of age and after 3 pregnancy losses, the probability is only 23%.